 Completing the picture, click to drive the lower level EB.

-EB just off the Queensboro Bridge up to 28th St. The confusing assembly should just drop the NY 25 shield and stretch the others out.
+EB just off the Queensboro Bridge up to 28th St. The overhead sign appears to use a discount substitute for Highway Gothic, and the confusing assembly should just drop the NY 25 shield and stretch the others out.

 Nothing should be allowed to deface a historic railroad overpass, but at least graffiti doesn't obliterate large parts of the structure.
 This is WB at 74th St.